Love, Loss, & Moving Forward

 I am available for motivational talks throughout the US and overseas, I look forward to speaking with you!
 Please either email me at firstname.lastname@example.org or give me a call at 608 - 358 -7229.

 The lessons we learn:

-People come in to our lives, and many leave to soon.
+People come into our lives, and many leave too soon.
 How do we look back at the lessons they taught us, and move forward by teaching others what we learned from our departed loved ones?
 My late husband Jim was taught to ice fish by the grandfather who raised him, and Jim taught me how to ice fish.
 When he passed away from an ice fishing accident, I was able to move forward because of that ice fishing knowledge - and now I teach others about the joys of being outside in cold & beautiful weather.
 What are some things you have learned that you can pass to others?

 Moving Forward from Loss in the Age of Social Media:

 On social media, we are inundated every day with images and posts from years past.
 These include images of people close to us - and not so close - who have passed on.
 In the age of social media, it sometimes seems as if no one really dies.
 They are there in front us - almost in real time.
 How do we stay connected on social media when bad things happen, while at the same time not getting stuck wishing things were back to an previous "normal". "

 Handling Tragedy & Conflict on Social Media (general audience OR business/organizational/law enforcement specific):